 COOP’s randomized control trial

-COOP will undertake a randomized control trial starting in 2025 in partnership with MDRC.
-COOP is investing in a study of this caliber because we take learning seriously and are committed to ensuring our fellowship achieves the impact we aspire to.
+COOP will undertake a rigorous study of its services starting in 2025 in partnership with MDRC.
+COOP is investing in this study because we take learning seriously and are committed to ensuring our fellowship achieves the impact we aspire to.

 The what and the why

-A randomized control trial (RCT) is a type of scientific study used to evaluate the effectiveness of an intervention or program.
-In this case, it's being used to study our fellowship.
+The study is a randomized control trial (RCT).
+An RCT is a type of scientific study that works like a lottery and is used to evaluate the effectiveness of an intervention or program.

-The goal of the study is to learn how our intervention helps underemployed first-gen and low-income college graduates find better jobs and earn more, compared to individuals who did not participate in the fellowship.
+The goal of the study is to learn how the fellowship helps underemployed first-gen and low-income college graduates find better jobs and earn more, compared to individuals who did not participate in the fellowship.

 The when